 Mrs Whitby.
 Newlands Lymington Hants.
 Habits of different caterpillar races.

-— Name of Italian who sold eggs. —
+— Name of Italian who sold eggs.—

 (1

-Temporary Question
+Temporary Questions

 Where has Duchesne described Atavism alluded to by Dr Holland —